History of Jerusalem's Walls & Gates

 David Conquered the Jebusite City and Enlarged the City Walls

 God was with David and allowed him to capture Jerusalem from the Jebusites.
-Later, he built additional walls to fortify the city.
-The Gihon Spring was outside the city at this time.
-The city would become known as the City of David.
+Later, he built stronger and additional walls to fortify the city, and it would become known as the City of David.

 2 Samuel 5:6–10: And the king and his men went to Jerusalem against the Jebusites, the inhabitants of the land, who said to David, “You will not come in here, but the blind and the lame will ward you off”—thinking, “David cannot come in here.”
 7 Nevertheless, David took the stronghold of Zion, that is, the city of David.
 8 And David said on that day, “Whoever would strike the Jebusites, let him get up the water shaft to attack ‘the lame and the blind,’ who are hated by David's soul.”
 Therefore, it is said, “The blind and the lame shall not come into the house.”
 9 And David lived in the stronghold and called it the city of David.
 And David built the city all around from the Millo inward.
 10 And David became greater and greater, for the Lord, the God of hosts, was with him.

-Solomon Adds to the Walls of the City
+Solomon Added to the Walls of the City

-After David died, Solomon built the temple upon the threshing floor of Araunah.
-He enlarged the Temple Mount Platform and added walls from the City of David to the Temple Mount.
+After David died, Solomon built the Temple Mount Platform on Mt.
+Moriah upon the threshing floor of Araunah.
+Then he erected the temple upon it and added walls from the City of David to encompass the Temple Mount and temple.

 In 701 BC, the Assyrians, headed by Sennacherib invaded Judah, the Southern Kingdom of Israel, because of their disobedience to God.
 According to an Assyrian stele found in the ruins of the royal palace of Nineveh, Sennacherib conquered 46 cities in Judea prior to attempting to conquer Jerusalem.